shashipalreddy/SimpleCalculator/README.md

 # SimpleCalculator

-Calculator app using angular js
+- I have create a calculator app using Angular js with four buttons for calculating the Add, Sub, Div and Mul.